swiss-chris/quora-expander/README.md

 will print a brief instruction message mentioning how to use the other commands.

+To exit:
+- you can either type `exit()` followed by the Enter key to exit the interactive shell, but leave the browser open, or
+- you can press Ctrl-D to exit the shell and close the browser all at the same time.

 ---

 This project uses the following license: [MIT]